hardiksarkar/Snake-Game/README.md

 ## Thank You for Playing!

 We hope you enjoy playing the Snake Game!
 Challenge yourself to achieve a high score and demonstrate your skills in maneuvering the snake.
-If you have any feedback or suggestions, feel free to share them with us.
+If you have any feedback or suggestions, feel free to share them with me.